-Because a sofa is probably the largest piece of furniture in your main living area, it could look lonely all by itself, a big glob of fabric-covered seating.
-And when you're sitting at a sofa, you'll undoubtedly want a place to put things like magazines or drinks so that you can reach them easily.
+Let's face it, a sofa is probably the largest piece of furniture in your main living area and this means it can easily look lonely all by itself.
+Plus when you're sitting on your sofa you'll undoubtedly want to place to put things like magazines or drinks so you can reach them easily.
 Usually, this calls for a coffee table.

 But we're here to tell you that there are other options of furniture to put in front of a sofa that can provide storage, a flat surface for decorative pieces, or just a nice break in the look of upholstered furniture.

 Here are some of our suggestions for a piece of furniture to place in front of the sofa.
 Will one work for your home?

 Of course, this is everyone's first choice.
 Coffee tables are available in all sorts of sizes, heights, and metal, glass, painted, or natural wood finishes.
 A traditional coffee table can have a glass top, can be solid wood, or can be made out of metal or finished with a high gloss to shine as the center of attention in the room.

 A coffee table should be chosen in a proper proportion for the size of the room and the sofa in front of which it stands.
 A large square room would look strange with a small, delicate oval glass-topped coffee table, just as a small room would be cramped with a large, heavy, dark-painted square coffee table.

 When shopping for a coffee table, take the measurements of the sofa with you in addition to a floor plan of the room and the measurements you've determined will be best.
 You may have difficulty finding just the right size, but this will help.